Thomas Mollett – February 2021

 The intentional search of CODIS for partial matches to an item of evidence offers law enforcement agencies a powerful tool for developing investigative leads, apprehending criminals, revitalising cold cases and exonerating wrongfully convicted individuals (Kim, 2011).
 However, there are still widespread problems worldwide with the official implementation of familial searching, which raise practical, technical, rights-based, legal and ethical concerns (Rushton, 2011).

-When 10 random people are stopped and asked their opinion about familial searching, one would probably get 10 different answers.
+When 10 random people were to be stopped and asked their opinion on familial searching, one would probably get 10 different answers.
 Concerns would mainly revolve around the reliability of the process, privacy and then in particular to what degree DNA is perhaps incorrectly perceived by the public.

 Other concerns: “Living under cloud of suspicion” / “If you refuse, it is a sign of guilt” / Groups that are disproportionally more on databases (Rushton, 2011).

 There are other problems and potential limitations of familial searching – among other costs and the development of databases.
 I will not go into too much detail about that in this essay, as w.r.t. a South African context, this essay focusses more on “who should be on the database, and why?”
 In order to further debate this issue, let’s briefly look at current South African legislation.
 Loosely verbatim from 15M #7 of the Government Gazette: